Ivan Bandalovski

-Ivan Georgiev Bandalovski (Иван Георгиев Бандаловски; born 23 November 1986) is a former Bulgarian professional footballer who played as a defender.
+Ivan Georgiev Bandalovski (Иван Георгиев Бандаловски; born 23 November 1986) is a Bulgarian former professional footballer who played as a defender.

 Club career

 Early career

 Bandalovski started playing football in the youth team of Levski Sofia at the age of six.
 He was not offered a professional contract with the club and in the summer of 2004, at the age of 17, signed with Litex Lovech.
 He earned his first professional cap against Lokomotiv Plovdiv for Bulgarian Supercup in Burgas on 31 July 2004 at the age of 17.
 In Lovech Bandalovski played several championship matches and was noticed by Feyenoord Rotterdam.
 In January 2005 the player went on loan to the Dutch team for 18 months.
 In June 2006 he returned to Litex.

 Lokomotiv Sofia

 In January 2008 Bandalovski signed for Lokomotiv Sofia.
 Performing as a solid back, it didn't last long until he gained head coach Dragan Okuka's trust and became a starter.
-Sometimes credited as having a bad temper, he maintained the status of one of the most trustworthy defenders in the league, and soon was called up to the Bulgarian national football team.
+Sometimes credited as having a bad temper, he maintained the status of one of the most trustworthy defenders in the league, and soon was called up to the Bulgaria national football team.